 Where do Leadbeater’s Possums live?

 The Leadbeater’s Possum is found only in Victoria, Australia in an extremely limited area.
 It lives almost exclusively in the Central Highlands of the state, within the tall Mountain Ash (Eucalyptus regnans) forests above an elevation of 700m.
 They den in hollows in Mountain Ash, Alpine Ash and Shining Gum trees.
 Leadbeater’s Possums need large, old hollow trees in which to build their nests for sleeping and breeding.
 These trees are usually over 150 years in age and may be dead or alive.
-They need habitat which has a dense understory of wattle to provide connectivity, enabling them to safely negotiate their way through the forest and to forage for food without being predated upon by owls.
+They need habitat which has a dense understorey of wattle to provide connectivity, enabling them to safely negotiate their way through the forest and to forage for food without being predated upon by owls.
 Trees with shedding bark and hanging ribbons of bark are also important to their survival as insects and spiders hide under the bark and are an important source of protein.
 Leadbeater’s also collect strips of shredded bark to build their nests, each bundle carried in their curled up tail.
 Very few people have ever seen Leadbeater’s Possums in the forests.

 How many Leadbeater’s Possums are left world wide?

-The remaining Leadbeater’s Possums inhabit areas which are bushfire-prone and subject to ongoing industrial logging by VicForests, even after they suffered a 50% loss in their numbers during the 2009 bushfires in Victoria.
+The remaining Leadbeater’s Possums inhabit areas which are bushfire-prone and subject to ongoing industrial logging by VicForests, even after they suffered up to a 50% loss in their numbers during the 2009 bushfires in Victoria.

 Are any Leadbeater’s Possums in Zoos or part of a captive breeding program?

 In the late 1990’s Leadbeater’s Possum were held in a number of zoos around the world, including Metro Zoo, Toronto (Canada), Brookfield Zoo, Chicago (USA), London Zoo (UK), Taronga Zoo (NSW), Prague Zoo (Czech Republic), Melbourne Zoo and, of course, Healesville Sanctuary, Victoria.
 They were initially held and bred at Healesville Sanctuary – after receiving the population founder animals from Mr Des Hackett, an amateur naturalist, who had bred them successfully in his backyard in Blackburn!
 The breeding program was so productive (77 animals were held at one stage at HS) that the Sanctuary put a call out to zoos around the world to help out by housing and breeding some of the captive animals.
 This involved splitting up the possums into groups and exporting them overseas.
 Some flourished and bred initially, but eventually breeding programs were abandoned and all the possums in captivity died out worldwide.
-At Healesville Sanctuary the last possum died in 2006 and for many years there were no captive Leadbeater’s Possums in Australia.
+At Healesville Sanctuary the last possums died in 2006 and for many years there were no captive Leadbeater’s Possums in Australia.
 The last Leadbeater’s Possum in captivity worldwide was ‘Kasia’, a 10 year old female held at Metro Zoo, Toronto.
 She died in January, 2010 from old age but had never bred.

 Zoos Victoria – Healesville Sanctuary – has committed to fighting extinction of the Leadbeater’s Possum and during 2012 they began a new Captive Breeding Program.
 The program began with four possums (under a Department of Sustainability and Environment permit) being taken from the wild population at Yellingbo.
-Unfortunately one animal has since died from a pre-existing condition.
+Unfortunately one animal soon died from a pre-existing condition.
 In May 2013 another four animals were caught and brought to the Sanctuary, including one pair who were already successful breeders in the wild.
 Unfortunately the breeding male was discovered to have multiple tumours throughout his body and was euthanised.
 Further animals have since been brought in but there have also been further fatalities.
 The program is only intended to breed the genetically distinct lowland Leadbeater’s Possums from Yellingbo Nature Conservation Reserve.
-So far (February 2015) no successful breeding has been reported.
+So far (October 2020) no successful breeding has been reported.

 Why is Leadbeater’s Possum the faunal emblem of Victoria?